 European parties to nominate lead candidates

-European political parties are expected to nominate their lead candidates at congresses autumn /winter 2018..
+European political parties will nominate their lead candidates at congresses in them autumn and winter 2018.
 They will present and debate their political programmes for the future of Europe in live debates to be held during the election campaign in 2019.